The Definitive Guide to Redesigns & SEO

 Whether you use Screaming Frog (see above screenshot) or another similar tool, spider the current website.
 Be sure to also include any blogs, shops, or other subdomains.
 Export the data into an Excel spreadsheet, and then analyze things like:

-- *The List: *This is basically the big, beautiful list of each and every URL on the current website.
-Organize it based on the website hierarchy, and make it your mission to understand everything about the current site, so you can best help translate things to the new one.
+- The List: This is basically the big, beautiful list of each and every URL on the current website.
+Organize it based on the website hierarchy, and make it your mission to understand everything about the current site, so yo can best help translate things to the new one.

 - Website Hierarchy: How is the website currently organized in terms of depth and breadth?
 Does the internal navigation do a nice job in evenly linking out to pages?
 Or does it bury pages too deep (more than 4 clicks away from the homepage), or create "orphan" pages with barely any other incoming links?